jesselau76/GPT-Prompts/midjourney-prompt-generator/README-zh.md

 /lookinglike

-# This command generate a string with "looking like" a famous actors' name, such as "A Chinese woman, looking like Audrey Hepburn"
+# This command generate 5 strings with "looking like" a famous actors' name, such as "A Chinese woman, looking like Audrey Hepburn"

 """